-What is the average height for 14 year olds?
+What is the average height and weight for 14 year olds?
 This is a question that many parents are asking as their children reach puberty.
 Puberty can be a difficult time for kids, as they are adjusting to all the changes their bodies are going through.
 As parents, it is important to be there for them and help them through this process.

 In this blog post, we will discuss the average height for 14 year old boys and girls, as well as some of the factors that can influence height during puberty.